 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, animal care and service workers were projected to see a 23% increase in employment opportunities from 2010-2020.
-The mean annual wages for nonfarm animal caretakers were $22,370 in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), animal care and service workers are expected to see an 16% increase in employment over 2018-2028.
+The mean annual wage for non-farm animal caretakers was $25,890 as of May 2018 (www.bls.gov).

 There are several organizations offering certification for animal caretakers, depending upon their chosen specialties and vocations.
-For example, the National Dog Groomers Association of America offers certification for professional dog groomers, while the National Association of Professional Pet Sitters offers a certification program as well.
-Individuals interested in working in a particular branch of the animal care industry should contact potential employers and inquire as to what certifications, if any, are necessary to gain that particular job.
+For example, the National Dog Groomers Association of America offers certification for professional dog groomers.
+Individuals interested in working in a particular branch of the industry should contact potential employers and inquire as to what certifications, if any, are necessary to gain employment.